KateJohnson/academic-kickstart/content/author/admin/_index.md

   course = "PhD Candidate in Health Outcomes" institution = "University of British Columbia" year = 2020
+  "Assessing the cost-effectiveness of strategies for improving the early detection of COPD"

 [[education.courses]]
   course = "MSc in Ecology"